BitPatty/SRLApiClient/Readme.md

 #### Games

-To fetch a game from SRL you need to specify its abbrevation.
+To fetch a game from SRL you need to specify its abbreviation.

 ```c#
 Game game = Client.Games.Get("sms");